Managing animals at relief centres

 The Domestic Animals Act requires such businesses to hand over unowned animals unless there is an agreement with Council.

-Consider what arrangements you may put in place with organisations that may not have an existing agreement and how a lost/found register is best established if an existing system is not sufficient.
+Consider what arrangements you may put in place with organisations that may not have an existing agreement and how a lost and found register is best established if an existing system is not sufficient.

 See Appendix B Register of animals received.

 - Take the animal to the animal admission area.